angietea101/Beach-Buddy/README.md

 ![python](https://github.com/angietea101/Beach-Buddy/assets/81064737/782aa3f0-852e-4b98-8780-d24630331fce)
 2. Clone this repository
 3. Create a folder called `seasons`
-4. Create a file called config.py in the project root folder
+4. Create a file called `config.py` in the project root folder
     * Do **NOT** create this file within the seasons folder
-    * Set variable **BOT_TOKEN** to your bot's secret.
-See next section for directions on how to set up your own Discord bot
+    * Set variable **BOT_TOKEN** to your bot's token.
+See next section for directions on how to set up your own Discord bot.
 5. Create a `notif.txt`file
 6. Download requirements using:
     ```sh
     pip install -r /path/to/requirements.txt
     ```
-7. Run the `scrape_subjects.py` code to populate two csv files holding all course information inside of the seasons folder
+7. Run the `scrape_subjects.py` code to populate two CSV files holding all course information.
+The CSV files will be located in the seasons folder.

 ### Discord Bot Setup